SCOPE OF THIS CHAPTER

 Whether or not the local authority shares Parental Responsibility, the views of the parent must also be included and taken into account.

-- The prison based probation officer should be provided with the details of the prisoner's application and, where a prisoner will be subject to licence supervision on release or has been recalled for breach of licence for the current offence, the home National Probation Service provider must be contacted and asked for information and comments.
+- The prison establishment's probation officer should be provided with the details of the prisoner's application and where a prisoner will be subject to licence supervision on release or has been recalled for breach of licence for the current offence the home probation area must be contacted and asked for information and comments.
 In addition if the prisoner is a young offender and is supervised, Children's Social Care Services in the child's home authority must be contacted;

 - Previous convictions;

 - Level one: Full restrictions apply.
-No contact with any child is permitted and all correspondence and telephone calls will be monitored;
+No contact with any child is permitted;

 - Level two: Contact with a named child only via written correspondence.
-All correspondence and telephone calls may be monitored;
+No telephone calls or visits;

 - Level three: Contact with a named child only is permitted via written correspondence and telephone.
-All correspondence and telephone calls may be monitored;
+No visits;

 It is necessary to take steps to prevent a child being substituted with another possibly more vulnerable child where visits take place.
 Prison staff monitoring calls, correspondence and visiting areas need to be vigilant and prevent any inappropriate contact where identified.